Medical Policy: 02.04.44

-For individuals who are asymptomatic and at average risk of breast cancer by clinical criteria who receive testing for common single nucleotide polymorphisms (SNPs) associated with a small increase in the risk of breast cancer, the evidence includes observational studies.
-Information about analytic performance (reproducibility) of currently marketed tests is lacking.
+For individuals who are asymptomatic and at average risk of breast cancer by clinical criteria who receive testing for common single nucleotide variants (SNVs) associated with a small increase in the risk of breast cancer, or with OncoVue® Breast Cancer Risk Test or BREVAGenplusTM to predicti risk, the evidence is insufficient based on the peer reviewed medical literature.
 Clinical genetic tests may improve the predictive accuracy of currently used clinical risk predictors.
 However, the magnitude of improvement is small, and clinical significance is uncertain.
 Whether the potential harms of these tests due to false-negative and false-positive results are outweighed by the potential benefit associated with improved risk assessment is unknown.
-Evaluation of this technology is further complicated by the rapidly increasing numbers of SNPs associated with a small risk of breast cancer.
+Evaluation of this technology is further complicated by the rapidly increasing numbers of SNVs associated with a small risk of breast cancer.
 Long-term prospective studies with large sample sizes are needed to determine the clinical validity and utility of SNP-based models for use in predicting breast cancer risk.
 The discrimination offered by the genetic factors currently known is insufficient to inform clinical practice.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 In 2017, the American College of Obstetricians and Gynecologists issued a practice bulletin (number 179, replaces practice bulletin number 122 August 2011), regarding breast cancer risk assessment and screening in average risk women which states the following:

 Clinical Considerations and Recommendations: